Lorite/lorite-personal-learning-ros2/README.md

 # VSCode ROS2 Workspace Template

-This template will get you set up using ROS2 with VSCode as your IDE.
+This repository was created from [athackst/vscode_ros2_workspace](https://github.com/athackst/vscode_ros2_workspace).
+HUGE thanks to Allison Thackston for creating this template.
+It includes a VS Code Dev Container for ROS2 development, allowing you to develop in a consistent environment across different machines.
+You also don't need to install ROS2 on your host machine, as everything is contained within the Docker container.

-See [how I develop with vscode and ros2](https://www.allisonthackston.com/articles/vscode_docker_ros2.html) for a more in-depth look on how to use this workspace.
+See [how Allison Thackston develops with vscode and ros2](https://www.allisonthackston.com/articles/vscode_docker_ros2.html) for a more in-depth look on how to use this workspace.

-## Features
+## Dev Container Features

 ### Style